Global School Health

 • Advocate for the prioritisation, development and implementation of context-specific school health and nutrition interventions aimed at improving the health and nutritional wellbeing of schoolchildren.

-• Create a platform for members of the interest group to learn and share professional and operation experiences and research findings.
+• Create a platform for members of the interest group to learn and share professional and operational experiences and research findings.